mafbar-student/mphil-thesis/issues-software.md

 * Click "Convert", and then click "Curve".
 * Then, export it to PDF.
 Everything should be fine.

-My issue with this workaround is that the final exported PDF does not export any *original* text, since you have converted it to "Curve", which means that it's just a graphical object.
+My issue with this workaround is that the final exported PDF does not export any *original* text of the PDF that you dragged and dropped in LibreOffice Draw, since you have converted it to "Curve", which means that it's now become just a graphical object.
 You cannot highlight any original text in the final PDF except for the text that you've added.
 This is quite irritating but it's the best I can do.
 I may experiment with GIMP for document editing and I will add it once I ascertained GIMP's capabilities in editing PDFs.

 # Qualcoder